 - Free report: If you have applied for a loan and got an approval or rejection, then you are eligible to get a free copy of your credit report.
 This free report facility was launched on April 1, 2016.
 Once you receive the approval or rejection, your free credit report will be available on the CBS website or at the CBS Office, for a period of 30 days.
 You need to produce the approval/rejection letter to get the report.

 - Offline: You can physically visit one of the following locations to buy your credit report, where you have to pay the same amount as for the online report:

 How To Address Discrepancies In The Credit Report:

 You can make corrections to your credit report if you find any discrepancies, or incorrect/insufficient information.
-To do this, first you will have to buy a credit file (or download the free copy if your loan has recently been approved or rejected by a bank), and check the report thoroughly.
-Corrections can be made by writing to firstname.lastname@example.org or consulting with CBS Privacy Officers at 65656363.
+To do this, first you will have to buy the credit report (or download the free copy if your loan has recently been approved or rejected by a bank), and check the report thoroughly.
+Corrections can be made by writing to email@example.com or consulting with CBS Privacy Officers at 65656363.
 You can also visit the CBS Office for clarity on the process.